BF-BackEnd-class-2025/java-week-6/info/postgresql.md

 # 🐘 PostgreSQL – Essential Commands

-PostgreSQL is one of the most powerful and widely used **relational database systems**.
+PostgreSQL is one of the most powerful and widely used **relational database management systems (RDBMS)**.
-This guide covers the most important commands every Java backend developer must know to interact with databases confidently.
+This guide covers the essential commands every **Java backend developer** should know to work confidently with databases.

 ---

 ## 📘 1.
-Database Management Commands
+Database Management

 ### 🧱 Create a Database